 Ascites is a pathologic collection of fluid in the peritoneal cavity.
-The most common cause is cirrhosis, accounting for approximately 75% of cases.[1]Krige JEJ, Beckingham IJ.
+The most common cause is cirrhosis, which accounts for approximately 75% of cases, followed by congestive heart failure and malignant ascites.[1]Krige JEJ, Beckingham IJ.
 Clinical review: ABC of disease of liver, pancreas and biliary system.
 Portal hypertension-2.
 Ascites, encephalopathy and other conditions.
 BMJ.
 2001 Feb 17;322(7283):416-8.

 http://www.ncbi.nlm.nih.gov/pmc/articles/PMC1119638